m245seed/ai-file-sorter/README.md

 - **AI-Powered Categorization**: Classify files intelligently using either a **local LLM** (LLaMa, Mistral) or a remote LLM (ChatGPT), depending on your preference.
-- **Offline-Friendly**: Use a local LLM to categorize files entirely e—no internet or API key required.
+- **Offline-Friendly**: Use a local LLM to categorize files entirely - no internet or API key required.
   **Customizable Sorting Rules**: Automatically assign categories and subcategories for granular organization.
 - **Intuitive Interface**: Lightweight and user-friendly for fast, efficient use.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.
 - **Local Database Caching**: Speeds up repeated categorization and minimizes remote LLM usage costs.
 - **Sorting Preview**: See how files will be organized before confirming changes.
 - **Secure API Key Encryption**: When using the remote model, your API key is stored securely with encryption.
-- **Update Notifications**: Get notified about updates—with optional or required update flows.
+- **Update Notifications**: Get notified about updates - with optional or required update flows.

 ---